wengole/eveonline-assistant/README.rst

 Settings
 --------

-django_eve_mon relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+EVE Online Assistant relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

-For configuration purposes, the following table maps the 'django_eve_mon' environment variables to their Django setting:
+For configuration purposes, the following table maps the 'EVE Online Assistant' environment variables to their Django setting:

 ======================================= =========================== ============================================== ===========================================
-Environment Variable                    Django Setting              Development Default                            Heroku Default
+Environment Variable                    Django Setting              Development Default                            Production Default
 ======================================= =========================== ============================================== ===========================================
 DJANGO_AWS_ACCESS_KEY_ID                AWS_ACCESS_KEY_ID           n/a                                            raises error
 DJANGO_AWS_SECRET_ACCESS_KEY            AWS_SECRET_ACCESS_KEY       n/a                                            raises error